rwtodd/small_programs/castgeo/README.md

 # Geomantic Shield

 This little program produces and formats a geomantic shield.
-There are versions in Prolog and Scala.
+There are versions in Prolog, Scala, and Haskell.

 ~~~~~
 $ ./castgeo